Mansi144000/Mansi144000/README.md

 Web Developer || IT Student

-🎓 I’m currently pursuing B.Tech in Information Technology
+🎓 I have done B.Tech in Information Technology in 2022

 📣 Ask me about Frontend Development